Skip to content

 Name

 The name Rigel (pronunciation: /ˈraɪdʒəl/) comes from the Arabic phrase Rijl Jauzah al Yusrā, meaning “the left leg of the central one,” and refers to the star’s position at the foot or leg of Orion.
-Jauzah was the Arabic name for the constellation Orion, representing a female figure whose identity is uncertain.
+Jauzah was the Arabic name for the constellation Orion.
+It referred to a female figure whose identity is uncertain.
+The name Rigel was also spelled as Regel, Riglon, Algibbar and Rigel Algeuze.

 The less common names for the star were Algebar or Elgebar, derived from the Arabic riǧl al-ǧabbār, meaning “the foot of the great one.”
-The name Rigel was also spelled as Regel, Riglon, Algibbar and Rigel Algeuze.

-The name dates back to the 10th century.
+The name Rigel dates back to the 10th century.
 The earliest known written mention of it is in the Alfonsine Tables of 1521.

 Location